AnthonyKNorman/Xiaomi_BLE_Temperature_Display_for_HA/README.md

+**NOTE: I AM NO LONGER MAINTAINING THIS REPOSITORY AS THE DISPLAY IS NOW SUPPORTED BY ESPHOME**
 # Xiaomi BLE Temperature Display for Home Assistant

 ## Introduction
 I have developed this project to integrate the Xiaomi LYWSD03MMC LCD temperature and Humidity display with Home Assistant.